AlexAnsart/cocc/README.md

    - Monte Carlo Tree Search (MCTS) for strategic exploration of the vast action space.
    - Reinforcement Learning (RL) to learn from successful and unsuccessful attack patterns over millions of simulated battles.
    - Heuristic pruning to eliminate obviously suboptimal strategies early in the search process.

+   The envisioned process is multi-staged to manage complexity:
+   1. Initial Candidate Generation: The AI model would first identify a manageable set (e.g., a few hundred) of diverse and potentially viable high-level attack strategies for a given base.
+   2. Simulation & Pruning: These initial candidates would be simulated.
+Strategies that perform poorly or fail catastrophically would be quickly eliminated.
+   3. Focused Refinement: Promising strategies undergo deeper exploration.
+This involves generating and testing numerous subtle variations (e.g., slight adjustments in deployment timing, troop composition, spell placement, or attack angles) to optimize their effectiveness.
+   4. Robustness Analysis (Randomness Accounting): For the top-performing refined strategies, the simulator would then run multiple simulations while varying the random elements (e.g., hidden trap locations within plausible areas, defender Clan Castle troop compositions, minor troop behavioral randomness).
+This step aims to determine the expected range of outcomes and an "uncertainty percentage" for each elite strategy, providing a measure of its reliability.

+   This iterative approach aims to intelligently navigate the search space, focusing computational resources on the most promising avenues rather than attempting an exhaustive brute-force search.
+The specifics of how these stages are implemented and integrated will evolve with the project.

 3. Optimal Simulation Architecture (Conceptual)
    A hybrid architecture could be employed: